 The focus of our services is to assist individuals to experience lives of significance.
 In identifying services and activities, we strive to find purposeful activities that engage meaningful relationships.
 We have found that in serving others our adults experience a sense of meaning and purpose.

-Adults receive training in vocational skills and behaviors through on site subcontract and skill training opportunities, community service, and community job placement.
-Working and earning a paycheck are an important aspect of adult living, so we strive to provide meaningful work opportunities for each person.
+Adults receive training in vocational skills and behaviors through on site community outreach projects and skill training opportunities, volunteering in their communities, and community job placement.

-Each individual is assigned a highly trained Case Manager or Qualified Intellectual Disabilities Professional (QDSP) who is responsible for the coordination, development, and implementation of an Individualized Service Plan.
-The Case Manager serves as liaison with families, residential providers, and Individual Service Coordinators to create and implement a person centered service plan that addresses the unique needs and interests of the person served.
+Each individual is assigned a highly trained Case Manager or Qualified Intellectual Disabilities Professional (QDSP) who is responsible for the coordination, development, and implementation of a person-centered implementation plan in cooperation with the individual service provider.
+The Case Manager serves as liaison with families, residential providers, and Individual Service Coordinators to create and implement a service plan that addresses the unique choices, preferences and needs of the person served.

 LIFE SKILLS TRAINING

 Promoting independence in one’s self care and community are necessary to experience more personal freedom, choice, and esteem.
 Based on the needs of the individual an array of training opportunities exist such as functional academics, homemaking, personal care, health and safety, finances, computer usage, and community awareness.

 Technology has created many opportunities for individuals who experience barriers to increased independence.
 A variety of low and high tech devices are utilized to encourage one’s autonomy.
 Simple devices are offered to encourage increased independence such as counting jigs for work or specialized utensils for eating.
 High tech opportunities include the use of computers for enhancing speech, improving math and reading skills, and greater access to the community through the social media.